 During his internship period at Religions for Peace, he wants to learn about activities of the world religious groups and how youth religious group leaders in the world cooperate to coexist in harmony and make the world a better place.
 Especially, influenced a lot by Buddhism teachings, he pays special attention to RfP’s effort to protect the Earth.

-Ms. Anna-Leigh Ong, Intern of Religions for Peace
+Ms. Veera Pennala, Intern of Religions for Peace